huntlabs/hunt-net/README.md

 A net library for dlang, hunt library based.

 ## How to use it?
-hunt-net have codec to encoding and decoding tcp streaming.
+hunt-net have codec to encoding and decoding tcp streaming frames.

 ### Use codec to build a TcpServer
 ```D